GitLab Self Managed Setup for Local Scanner

 If this is the first scan for this repository, Aikido will create a repository with the name you specified, containing all the scanning results.
 Subsequent scan results will be collected under this repository name in Aikido.

-You can also run the scanner in release gating mode by using the --fail-on <severity> flag.
-This feature is helpful when scanning your repository prior to releasing, as it ensures there are no open issues before a potential release.
-When running in release gating mode, the scanner process will fail when there are any open issues of the chosen severity after the scan is finished.
+You can also run the scanner in release or PR gating mode.
+Release gating mode is helpful when scanning your repository prior to releasing, as it ensures there are no open issues before a potential release.
+When running in release gating mode, the scanner process will fail when there are any open issues of the chosen severity or higher after the scan is finished.
+PR gating mode can be used to scan for any potentially newly introduced issues in a PR.

 3. Check your scanning results